 VEDANT SHARMA

-I’m a Senior Product Designer based in Bengaluru, working across interaction design, typography, and vehicle HMI.
-I design rider-facing systems for electric two-wheelers, focusing on clarity under motion, legibility at speed, and behaviour that feels intuitive in real-world riding conditions.
+My work spans interaction design, HMI, and typography, with a focus on clarity under motion, legibility at speed, and behaviour that feels invisible in real riding conditions.

-With a background in typeface and graphic design, I approach interface problems through hierarchy, precision, and visual decisions that scale across vehicles and product lines.
+I come from a background in typeface and graphic design, which shapes how I approach every interface problem, through hierarchy, precision, and visual decisions built to last across vehicles and product lines.

-Outside of work, I spend time on solo motorcycle rides, strength training, photography, and watching films that linger emotionally.
+Outside of work: solo motorcycle rides, strength training, photography, and films that linger.

 CV